 As specialists in fire safety and prevention, we conduct expert PAT testing and provide industry-leading fire safety advice to your business so that you can focus on the commercially demanding aspect of your day-to-day, whilst keeping your employees and customers safe.

 Did you find our PAT Test Failure guide helpful?
-If you did, please broaden your fire safety knowledge via reading our articles on Who can PAT Test?, the PAT Testing Classes and the Fire Safety Training for Employees Handbook.
+If you did, please broaden your fire safety knowledge via reading our articles on Who can PAT Test?, the PAT Testing Classes, BS5839 Guide and the Fire Safety Training for Employees Handbook.